 I followed a recipe from Crumb-Snatched, but made a few substitutions and omissions in order to make use of ingredients I already had and to cut down on the amount of stew I was making.
 I omitted the sausage and only used pinto beans for the beans.
 I also used canned hominy, and potato instead of yuca.
 I ended up with about 5-6 servings, which was still more than I needed so some went into the freezer for another time.

 Luckily, this was delicious so I don’t mind having to eat it a few more times!

 Pastel (Tuna-Filled Pastries)

 These are pastries filled with tuna, onion, parsley, and often chili.
 I used the recipe from Crumb-Snatched, which called for pre-made empanada discs.
-I made a dough loosely based on empanada dough instead, and added chili flakes to the filling.
-I baked them instead of frying, and I think they came out really well.
+Instead, I made a dough loosely based on empanada dough; I also added chili flakes to the filling.
+I baked my pastel instead of frying and I think they came out really well.
 They were delicious!

 Cachupa Guisado (Leftover Cachupa with Egg)

 I was excited to see that Cabo Verde has a meal specifically for using up leftover cachupa.
 After all, I’ve always loved leftovers with an egg or two on top for breakfast, so this was right up my alley.

 This probably doesn’t really need a recipe, but I used one from Crumb-Snatched.
 When you have leftover cachupa, most of the work is already done.
 All you need to do is saute some onions in oil, then add the cachupa minus the liquid and cook for a short time.
 To serve, top with an egg or two, and that’s it!

 I actually think I may have enjoyed this more than the cachupa, but eggs are basically my favorite food and so any meal that includes them is going to automatically be more delicious than anything that doesn’t.